paveljurca/notes/en/spectrum.md

     spectrum.exe
     time /t >>log.txt

 `keybuf.exe` is a DOS keyboard buffer which simulates a key press.
-Colleague of mine wrote this. `eeeey` is a sequence of chars that reloads the text panel with just updated files.
-But our job is elsewhere..
+Colleague of mine wrote this. `eeeey` is a sequence of chars whose are send to `spectrum.exe` that actually reloads the text panel (the display) with just updated files.

 ![spectrum.exe](d/spectrum.png)